 The tool that we used for the data collection process is survey monkey (www.surveymonkey.com).
 After creating the survey using the tools provided by the website, we initiated the collection process (on Monday 3/21/2010, 12:10am) by sending email invitations to the first sample pool.
 This process was carried out by the website and it required a list of names and email addresses.
 Within the first 4 days of the survey we managed to get around 40 responses.
 The response rate had stalled by the end of the 4th day and we proceeded by sending a reminder to the people that had not responded and had not opted-out from participating after receiving the first invitation.
 The reminder e-mail was sent out on Thursday, 3/25/2010 at 12:15am.
 The survey was ended on Friday, 3/26/2010 at around 5pm after having received 77 responses (57 complete and 22 partial) and 17 denials to participate.

-An initial page containing the consent form (as defined in our project proposal), was designed to be presented to each survey participant that made sure that the participant met some basic requirements and would have basic understanding about the survey process.
+An initial page containing the consent form (see table 11), was designed to be presented to each survey participant that made sure that the participant met some basic requirements and would have basic understanding about the survey process.
 If the respondent did not qualify to answer the survey, he/she would be redirected to the end of the survey without participating in it.

 Post-survey processing